Lefraudeur/RiptermsGhost/README.md

 - AimAssist
 - Reach (takes some time to apply, because uses jvmti to patch loaded classes, which makes the game lag) see asm folder.
- The loaded class is patched each time you change reach, that's the only way I found to unload the Patcher class on self destruct
+ The loaded class is patched each time you change reach, that's the only way I found to unload the Patcher class on self destruct dev branch has a better reach, but works only on 1.8.9
 - Left Clicker
 - Full Bright
 - Client Brand Changer (to troll staffs lol, sent to the server on login and displayed by some anticheats)